ethereum/portal-blog/pages/posts/roadmap-2024.md

     - Key result 2:
         - \>=1 execution client is using Portal History network to support EIP-4444
     - Key result 3:
-        - History network never drops below 99% score on GladOS
+        - History network never drops below 99% score on Glados
     - Key result 4:
         - EIP-4444 is shipped for execution clients, with Portal Network named as the default long term data availability solution.